 Using the 1980 price high as a reference point for discussions of gold’s inflation hedging potential can be misleading.
 Inflation-adjusting the US$850/oz peak of January 1980 would indeed give a figure of around US$2,500/oz.
 However, the gold price only fixed at that level on one day, largely as result of market panic prompted by the Russian invasion of Afghanistan.
 Three weeks earlier, gold was trading at US$473/oz, a price it had reached gradually over the previous three years.
 Then a week later it was trading at US$673/oz.
 Inflation-adjusting from US$850/oz is therefore an extremely biased starting point.
 Adjustments would be more accurate if calculations ‘smooth’ this temporary spike.
 A trend line drawn through the daily gold price between 1979 and 1981, for instance, gives a much more impartial starting point of around US$470/oz for January 1980.
-In today’s money, that would put gold at nearly US$1,400/oz.
+In today’s money, that would put gold at around US$1,400/oz.

-Please note that the above references to inflation adjustment are based on end-2011 US CPI figures as a reference point for determining real prices.
+Please note that the above references to inflation adjustment are based on end-2012 US CPI figures as a reference point for determining real prices.
 We recognise that some commentators question the accuracy of this index in capturing real-life inflation and we are also aware that it may not be wholly relevant for many readers.
 However, regardless of the precise definition or indicator of inflation used in such discussions, an examination of gold’s ability to hedge against inflation should focus on two key points, meaningful to investors and consumers across the globe: gold’s ability to retain purchasing power over time and its stability as a real store of value compared to most major currencies.
 While statistical analysis shows that gold may deviate significantly from its inflation hedging benchmark value over the short to medium-term, the evidence strongly supports the longer-term enduring value of gold in terms of the real goods and services it can buy, which has remained largely stable for many decades (and, indeed, centuries).